 Fall is my favorite season because of what nature provides – the wonderful varieties of pumpkins, gourds, and garden plants lend themselves to fall arrangements, centerpieces and home décor.
 Pumpkins are not just for Halloween anymore.
 They last for weeks, taking you through the fall, the Halloween holiday up to Thanksgiving.

-Fall is when I head to the local farm stand to fill my car up with the unusual and fantastic varieties of gourds pumpkins and foliage and then making display around my home.
+Fall is when I head to the local farm stand to fill my car up with the unusual and fantastic varieties of gourds pumpkins and foliage and start decorating with pumpkins in my home.

 Here is an assortment of ideas I have created that I hope will inspire you to create your own .